elbombardi/squrl/docs/01_requirements/README.md

 - Created At
 - Updated At (last update time)

+### Short Urls :
+The short urls (links) table will store the following information:
+- Short URL Key (unique key for shortlink, 5-6 characters, case-sensitive)
+- Customer ID
+- Long URL
+- Status (enabled or disabled)
+- Click Count
+- First Click Date and Time (if tracking is enabled)
+- Last Click Date and Time (if tracking is enabled)
+- Created At
+- Updated At (last update time)

 ### Click tracking
 For click tracking, the following information will be stored in the database:
 - Click ID